 When writing a user manual, assume that the reader knows nothing about your product.
 Write as if you are communicating with a layman.

-All technical language and jargon should be avoided wherever possible.
-Of course there are occasions where it will be unavoidable but these should be the extreme exception.
+Avoid technical language and jargon wherever possible.
+While there may be instances where it is unavoidable, these should be rare exceptions.

 8. Test instructions alongside the product using naive users